This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Do not get your wound wet until your healthcare provider says it is okay.
-Carefully wash the wound with soap and water.
+Do not get the area wet until your healthcare provider says it is okay.
+Carefully wash the area with soap and water.
 Dry the area and put on new, clean bandages as directed.
 Change your bandages when they get wet or dirty.
-Do not put powders or lotions over your incision.
-If you have strips of medical tape over your incision, let them dry up and fall off on their own.
+Do not put powders or lotions over the area.
+If you have strips of medical tape over your incision area, let them dry up and fall off on their own.
 If they do not fall off within 14 days, gently remove them.
-Check your wound every day for signs of infection, such as swelling, redness, or pus.
-If you have a drain, empty the drain as directed.
-You may need to write down how much you empty from your drain each time.
-Ask your healthcare provider for more information on drain care.
+Check the area every day for signs of infection, such as swelling, redness, or pus.

 - Apply ice on your knee for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel.
 Ice helps prevent tissue damage and decreases swelling and pain.

 - Carry your ID card for your joint replacement at all times.
 All healthcare providers need to know about your joint replacement.
 You may need antibiotics before any procedure to prevent an infection of your new joint.
 The metal in your new joint may set off metal detectors.
-You will not be able to have an MRI with metal in your joint.
+You will not be able to have an MRI because of the metal in your joint.

 - Remove all loose carpets and cords.
 These can cause you to trip and fall.

-- Use a shower bench or chair when you take a shower.
-Ask your healthcare provider where you can get one.
+- Use a shower bench or chair when you take a shower to limit the time you are standing.

 - Use a toilet seat riser with arms if your toilet seat is low.
-Ask your healthcare provider where you can get one.
+A toilet seat riser will help prevent bending or twisting your knee.

 - Know your limits.
+Start activities slowly and give yourself rest periods.
+Pain and swelling can increase when you do too much.
 Do not do an activity until your healthcare provider says you are ready.
-Walk up stairs slowly.

 Follow up with your healthcare provider as directed: